Jacques-on-Call/edit-ui/README.md

+## Editor UX Overhaul & Bug Squashing (250924)

+-   **What:** A complete architectural refactor of the editor to deliver on the user's vision for a mobile-first, intuitive writing experience.
+This involved building a new UI with custom toolbars, redesigning the settings modal, and fixing numerous bugs related to styling, functionality, and data flow.
+-   **Why:** The previous implementation had significant UX and functional issues.
+The user wanted an editor that felt like a hybrid of Google Docs and MS Word, with specific top and bottom toolbars.
+The settings page was considered "dysfunctional," and many UI elements were not working as expected.
+This overhaul was necessary to address the user's detailed feedback and create a stable, polished product.
+-   **How:**
+    -   **Single Editor Architecture:** The core change was refactoring `Editor.jsx` to use a single TinyMCE instance.
+The content from all of a file's `text_block` sections is now combined into one document, which resolved the "two editor windows" bug and simplified the UI.
+    -   **Custom Toolbars:** New React components were built for the `TopToolbar` and `BottomToolbar`.
+These components are decoupled from the TinyMCE configuration and receive the editor instance as a prop, allowing for greater control.
+    -   **Active State Feedback:** The editor now listens for `NodeChange` events.
+This allows the toolbars to update in real-time, applying an `active` class to buttons (e.g., making the 'B' button light up when the cursor is in bold text).
+This makes the editor feel much more responsive and professional.
+    -   **Controlled Settings Page:** The `HeadEditor` component was refactored to be a fully "controlled" component.
+It now receives its `title` and `description` as direct props from `FileViewer`, which fixed the persistent bug where the metadata tabs would appear empty due to a race condition.
+    -   **UX Polish:** A "click outside" event listener was added to the `TopToolbar` to automatically close the dropdown menus, a small but important usability improvement.
+    -   **Styling Fixes:** Persistent CSS issues (e.g., the footer background color, the file explorer's create button color) were resolved by applying inline styles to the components.
+This was a "brute-force" fix to override suspected caching or specificity issues in the environment.
+-   **Where:**
+    -   `react-login/src/Editor.jsx`: Major refactor for the single editor architecture, state management (`editorInstance`, `activeFormats`), and integration of new toolbars.
+    -   `react-login/src/HeadEditor.jsx`: Re-architected into a controlled component.
+    -   `react-login/src/FileViewer.jsx`: Modified to pass individual props (`title`, `description`) to `HeadEditor`.
+    -   `react-login/src/TopToolbar.jsx`: New component; implemented "click outside" hook.
+    -   `react-login/src/BottomToolbar.jsx`, `FormatMenu.jsx`, `AddMenu.jsx`: New components to build the toolbars.
+    -   `react-login/src/icons.jsx`: Added several new icons for the toolbars.
+    -   `react-login/src/Editor.css`, `TopToolbar.css`, etc.: New and updated styles.
+    -   `react-login/src/FileExplorer.jsx`: Added an inline style to fix a button color regression.
+-   **Thoughts & Suggestions:**
+    -   The single-editor architecture is a significant improvement and the correct path forward.
+It aligns the data model with the user's "single document" mental model.
+    -   The active state feedback on the toolbars is a critical feature for a good WYSIWYG editor.
+    -   A future improvement would be to implement the color picker menus on the bottom toolbar, which are currently placeholders.
+This would likely involve adding a color picker library.
+-   **Struggles & Questions:**
+    -   **Hostile Environment:** The biggest struggle throughout this task was the unstable development environment.
+The Vite dev server repeatedly served stale or cached versions of components, even after restarts and cache-busting attempts.
+This made debugging incredibly difficult, leading to multiple rounds of fixes for the same issues.
+The final solution often required using inline styles to guarantee a style was applied, which is not ideal.
+    -   **Question for Future Devs:** Why is the development server's cache so persistent?
+A thorough investigation into the Vite configuration, potential monorepo-related conflicts, or the sandbox's own caching mechanisms is highly recommended.
+Solving this would dramatically improve development speed and reliability.

+---
 ## Editor Redesign & Two-Mode Workflow (250923)

 -   **What:** A complete redesign of the editor to create a more intuitive, mobile-first, and non-technical user experience.
 The system is now split into two distinct modes: